Victoria Justice Is Guilty of This '90s Middle School Look

 We went back-to-school shopping with Victoria Justice, H&M and Girl Up...and this is what happened.

 The former Nickelodeon star has a big heart and an even bigger eye for fashion, so it's only fitting we'd meet her downtown for somewhat of a fit sesh (with a twist) at H&M's Fig at 7th location.
 The twist?
-10 lucky students (from the amazing organization that is Girl Up—who promote the health, safety, education, and leadership of girls in developing countries) get to go shopping with her.
+15 lucky students (from the LA chapter of Girl Up—an organization that promotes the health, safety, education, and leadership of girls in developing countries) get to go shopping with her.

 So before we lost Victoria to the sea of excited tweens, we caught up with her to talk advice she'd give her 15-year-old self, her top three back-to-school must-haves and the one questionable outfit she was totally guilty of wearing in middle school.